Mechanical Keyboard Kit - Lotus 58 - unWired (Pair with dongle)

 Lotus 58 - unWired, is a programmable wireless split keyboard in the Lotus keyboard family.

 Lotus 58 - unWired is a drop-in ready PCB that fits the Lotus 58 case and plates, with no wires or charger needed.
 It has no screens, encoders, or RGB on the keyboard.
 It's just plain and simple a wireless keyboard with excellent battery life, no more, no less.
-Instead, it uses a small and unobtrusive USB type C dongle to connect to your computer.
+Instead, it uses a small unobtrusive USB type C dongle to connect to your computer.

 Sold as a pair of PCBs with the dongle of your choice, you will need this kit and accessories to make a complete keyboard.